Wolfy64/GatsbyJS-Portfolio/src/pages/resume.md

 ## Summary
 ---
-I just finished a Bachelors coding course with Open Classrooms.
+I have just completed a Bachelor's Degree in Web Development with Open Classrooms.
+Throughout this course I have learned how to effectively work independently and the importance of self-motivation, allowing me to be efficient as well as highly adaptable, one of the greatest assets for a profile in today’s working society.

-Throughout this course I have learned a great deal when it comes to working independently, to self motivation and therefore to being highly adaptable.
+I would like to work as a Javascript full-stack web developer.

 ## Skills
 ---